IvanBalashov/rzd_core/README.md

 # RZD_CORE
 This is core for rzd_bot in Telegram.
-Use this project for example Clean Arch.
+Use this project for example Clean Arch too.

 ### Main thinks
 I'm hope what i can end this project.
 Now this app have only web-server for control business logic.
 Main feature is use